-The student priority application deadline is Friday, January 31, 2020.
-After that date, applications will be reviewed on a rolling, as-needed basis.
+The student priority application deadline is Friday, January 29, 2021.
+After that date, applications will be reviewed on a rolling, as-needed basis for specific community needs.

 - Cameron County (Brownsville area)

 - Potter and Randall Counties (Amarillo area)

 - Taylor and Jones Counties (Abilene area)